Boundary Surveys in Port St. Lucie

 Field Survey

-Complete measurement of property boundaries using GPS and total station equipment In St. Lucie County, 140 mph design wind speed requirements may apply.
+Complete measurement of property boundaries using GPS and total station equipment In St. Lucie County, Ultimate design wind speed per Florida Building Code Figure 1609.3(1)-(4) — varies by Risk Category and by location within the county requirements may apply.

 Research & Analysis